lemarshall-dev/cybersecurity-portfolio/tryhackme/cheat-sheets/Linux-CLI-Basics.md

 ### System
 1. whoami | prints which user you're logged in as.
 2. uname -a | Provides a full line of system info
+3. ssh USERNAME@HOST | This is used to establish a secure connection to a server or other computer over the network.
+Username = the account on machine and HOST = the IP address of the machine.
+4. history | This prints a history of all commands used in terminal by that user.

 ### Disk/Storage
 1. df -h | This provides a breakdown of disk usage as well as available space. -h stands for human readable.
 Tmpfs are temporary file systems stored on RAM, not the physical disk/drive.
 SHM is shared memory.